 - If you installed the Host Context Agent (HCA) on your hosts, the HCA pushes the host configuration information to the storage array.
-System Manager automatically configures these hosts and displays them in the Initial Setup wizard.
-(HCA does not apply to NVMe over Fabrics hosts.) - The target and host must be configured for the host port type (for example, iSCSI or NVMe over RoCE), and a session to the storage established before automatic detection will work.
+System Manager automatically configures these hosts and displays them in the Initial Setup wizard. - You can manually create hosts and associate the appropriate host port identifiers by going to Storage > Hosts.
+Hosts that have been created manually also display in the Initial Setup wizard. - The target and host must be configured for the host port type (for example, iSCSI or NVMe over InfiniBand), and a session to the storage established before automatic detection will work.